hngu/node-share-count/README.md

 ## TODOS:
 - finish writing test for share-count object
-- allow share-count object to pass in a Promise library
+- integrate with travis-ci
-- support promises
+- add project to npm